hackforla/CivicTechJobs/.github/ISSUE_TEMPLATE/control-what-appears-when-you-paste-your-sites-link-in-social-media-sites.md

 ---

 ### Overview
-When your website is shared on slack, facebook, twitter, etc. It should automatically display with an image and title instead of just the URL.
+When your site is shared on slack, facebook, twitter, etc. It should automatically display with an image and title instead of just the URL.

 ### Action items
 Identify what to put in the following fields: